+Offered Notes:

-Offered Notes: The Class 1M-1, Class 1M-2 and Class 1B-1 Notes.
+The Class 1M-1, Class 1M-2 and Class 1B-1 Notes.
 The Class 1M-2 Notes and Class 1B-1 Notes are Classes of RCR Notes.
-These Notes may be exchanged for other Classes of Notes and vice versa in the combinations set forth on Schedule I. Schedule I also sets forth further combinations of other Classes of RCR Notes and Exchangeable Notes.
+These Notes may be exchanged for other Classes of Notes and vice versa in the combinations set forth on Schedule I also sets forth further combinations of other Classes of RCR Notes and Exchangeable Notes.
 The Offered Notes and the other Exchangeable and RCR Notes are referred to as the "Notes."
-Offering Terms: The initial purchasers (each, an "Initial Purchaser") named below are offering the Offered Notes.
-On or about January 17, 2023.
+The initial purchasers (each, an "Initial Purchaser") named below are offering the Offered Notes.

-Closing Date:
+Offering Terms: Closing Date: